Teleport User Manual

-# Connect to cluster 'work' as $USER and list all nodes in # a cluster: > tsh --proxy=work ls # Output: Node Name Node ID Address Labels --------- ------- ------- ------ turing 11111111-dddd-4132 10.1.0.5:3022 os:linux turing 22222222-cccc-8274 10.1.0.6:3022 os:linux graviton 33333333-aaaa-1284 10.1.0.7:3022 os:osx
+# This command lists all nodes in the cluster which you previously logged in via "tsh login": $ tsh ls # Output: Node Name Node ID Address Labels --------- ------- ------- ------ turing 11111111-dddd-4132 10.1.0.5:3022 os:linux turing 22222222-cccc-8274 10.1.0.6:3022 os:linux graviton 33333333-aaaa-1284 10.1.0.7:3022 os:osx

-> tsh --proxy=work ls os=osx Node Name Node ID Address Labels --------- ------- ------- ------ graviton 33333333-aaaa-1284 10.1.0.7:3022 os:osx
+# only show nodes with os label set to 'osx': $ tsh ls os=osx Node Name Node ID Address Labels --------- ------- ------- ------ graviton 33333333-aaaa-1284 10.1.0.7:3022 os:osx

 To launch an interactive shell on a remote node or to execute a command, use

-tsh tries to mimic
+tsh tries to mimic the

-ssh experience as much as possible, so it supports the most popular
+ssh experience as much as possible, so it supports

--L. For example if you have the following alias defined in your
+the following alias defined in your ~/.bashrc:

-alias ssh="tsh --proxy=work.example.com --user=myname" then you can continue
+alias ssh="tsh ssh" then you

 can continue using familiar SSH syntax: